-The UNEP/AEWA Secretariat, in collaboration with AEWA national implementing agencies in Africa and the Post-WOW Flyway Partnership will promote the use of the FTK in academic institutions.
-An academic institution interested in hosting a distant learning course on the flyway approach to the conservation and wise use of waterbirds and wetlands (e-learning FTK course) will be identified and the distant learning course (accessible to all African Range States) would be set up and implemented.
-This should contribute to improving knowledge on, and expertise on waterbird conservation on the continent.
+The Secretariat, in collaboration with AEWA national implementing agencies in Africa and the Post-WOW Flyway Partnership will promote the use of the FTK in academic institutions.
+An academic institution interested in hosting a distant learning course on the flyway approach to the conservation and wise use of waterbirds and wetlands (e-learning FTK course) will be identified and the distant learning course (accessible to all African range states) would be set up and implemented.
+This should contribute to improve knowledge on, and expertise in the continent for waterbird conservation.

-In order to address capacity building needs, the UNEP/CMS and UNEP/AEWA Secretariats have established a team to facilitate the development and implementation of joint capacity building activities to promote more efficient and effective implementation of the activities and to strengthen synergies and cooperation between them.
+In order to address capacity building needs, the CMS and AEWA Secretariats have established a team to facilitate the development and implementation of joint capacity building activities to promote more efficient and effective implementation of the activities and to strengthen synergies and cooperation between them.
 The activities aim to build capacity within national institutions responsible for migratory species conservation management, especially in Africa.